dotandbo/spree_retailops/README.md

 * The handling of tracking data can be overridden by defining a method named `retailops_set_tracking` on `Spree::Shipment`.

 * To do something interesting with detailed inventory data such as JIT counts, define a method `def retailops_notify_inventory(details); end` on `Spree::Variant`.
-The details argument is a hash, which currently resembles `{ "internal" => 5, "jit" => 12, "dropship" => 0 }` although more keys may be defined in the future.
+The details argument is a hash, which currently resembles `{ "all" => 12, "by_type" => { "internal" => 5, "jit" => 12, "dropship" => 0 } }` although more keys may be defined in the future.
 Internal means inventory units available without using any JIT or Dropship provididers; JIT is the increment inventory permitted by allowing JIT, and Dropship likewise.

 Copyright (c) 2014 Gud Technologies, Inc, released under the New BSD License